python/cpython/README.rst

 Copyright (c) 2001-2020 Python Software Foundation.
 All rights reserved.

-See the end of this file for further copyright and license information.
+look at the end of this file for further copyright and license information.

 .. contents::